Online Program FAQ

 Q: My family is struggling financially now, but my child loves classes.
 What can I do?

 A: We care deeply for every one of our families, and sincerely want to help.
 We are pleased to be able to offer all current students one free live class with their teacher!
 Let your teacher or our office know your circumstances.
 Please see our website for free online resources.
-We will assess over time to see what resources of ours remain so that we can hopefully help in some way.
+We have a limited number of scholarships to give.
+We will assess over time to see what resources of ours remain so that we can hopefully help more students in some way.
 Please reach out, and we’ll do what we can.

 Still have questions?